 Putting sustainability back in the spotlight: why we are committing to net zero carbon emissions

-Over the past 12 months, many of us have felt even more compelled to lend our voices to societal issues – from racial and gender equality, to learning to be better allies to the LGBTQ+ community.
+At the same time, many of us have felt even more compelled to lend our voices to societal issues – from racial and gender equality, to learning to be better allies to the LGBTQ+ community.
 Purpose has become even more important to employees, who expect their organisations to make a difference on issues like sustainability.
 Taking a strong stance on climate change is, to me, an equally important issue.

-That’s why we became a carbon neutral business in 2021, and why we are currently on a path to Net Zero carbon emissions.
+That’s why we are commited to achieving carbon reduction targets, and why we are currently on a path to Net Zero carbon emissions by 2050.
 This is a global commitment across Hays and follows a number of initiatives in Ireland and the UK to help improve our sustainability.

 Our case for sustainability